owainlewis/proof/README.md

 # Proof

-A small library for simple and consistent domain validation.
+A generic validation library for Scala.

 Although there are other libraries for validation in Scala (Scalaz, Cats and Scalactic) this library offers a much smaller footprint and less complexity.